Sundays and Cybèle: Plot

 Shortly before Christmas, Madeleine learns from neighbors how Pierre has been spending his Sundays.
 Carlos is certain Pierre is not a danger to the girl, but Madeleine is not and follows Pierre on his next outing.
 What she sees reassures her that the relationship is innocent enough.

 On Christmas evening, Pierre breaks in the door of Carlos' apartment to steal a Christmas tree for his celebration—complete with champagne—with the girl at a broken-down shed in the park.
 His present from the girl is her real name: Cybèle.
 Pierre leaves to get the metal rooster from the church, and, up on the steeple, he finds his vertigo has gone away.

 Meanwhile, Carlos calls Madeleine about his door and tree.
 Worried, she calls Bernard, a doctor at the hospital where she works who is a friend and also has a crush on her, for advice.
 She does not want to call St. Marguerite's, but, when Bernard arrives to keep her company, he says that, fearing for Cybèle's safety, he has alerted both the nuns and the police.
 An anxious wait by the phone ends when the police call to say that Pierre and Cybèle have been found, and Pierre is dead.

 When Madeleine, Bernard, and Carlos get to the shed in the park, they see Pierre's body and hear an officer saying what a "miracle" it is that the police found Cybèle in time to protect her from Pierre, who was discovered walking toward Cybèle holding the dagger that he and she used to listen to spirits in trees and that he had just used to unscrew the metal rooster.
 Cybèle cries out in anguish at having lost her only friend, and the closest thing she had to a guardian.
+Her last words are: "Now I am no one".